In this document:

 - Frequently Asked Questions and Common Issues

 Have you set up Simply Schedule Appointments on your WordPress site, only to find that the emails aren’t getting delivered?
-It’s common to see email delivery issues in WordPress, but this can be fixed by using WP Mail SMTP for reliable, authenticated email delivery.
+It’s common to see email delivery issues in WordPress, but this can be fixed by using WP Mail SMTP by WP Forms for reliable, authenticated email delivery.

 In this tutorial, we’ll show you how to use WP Mail SMTP to fix email delivery issues on your WordPress site.

 There are two main reasons that WordPress emails don’t deliver successfully: server configuration and spam filtering.

 WordPress, and WordPress plugins, will send email using the PHP

 mail() function by default.
 This is a simple way of sending email, and many WordPress hosting servers are not configured to use this

 In addition, your email provider checks all incoming email to determine if it should be allowed to deliver, sent to spam, or blocked entirely.
 One way it will do this is by checking if the email is originating from the same location it claims to be sent from.

 For example, if your email server is gmail.com but your email claims to be sent from your website’s domain, your form notification may be blocked before it even reaches the spam folder.